liguoshuai-desert/liguoshuai-desert.github.io/_pages/about.md

   - /about.html
 ---

-My research interest includes glacierization of desert stuides.
+My research interest includes desert boundary, bedform migration and sediment budget.
 I have published more than 10 sci papers.

 # 🔥 News